Non Official. Those visitors wishing to reach the official website should visit Aeropuertos Argentina

 People with reduced mobility

-The customer service center includes staff trained in sign language thanks to collaboration with the SEA Foundation, ensuring accessible services.
-There are no recent complaints reported, reflecting satisfaction with this inclusive service provided by Aeroparque.
+The customer service center includes staff trained in sign language thanks to the collaboration with the SEA Foundation, ensuring an accessible service.
+No recent complaints are reported, so there is some satisfaction with this service provided at the airport, which represents a pillar in inclusive attention by Aeroparque.

 People with ASD (Autism Spectrum Disorder)

-These measures have been highlighted as positive for reducing stress during airport transit, although they could be strengthened with quieter areas in crowded waiting zones.
+User Experience: These measures have been pointed out as very positive for reducing stress, although it is suggested that they could be strengthened with quieter areas in the waiting zones.

-You can contact (54 11) 3987 4150 (24-hour service) or complete the reservation form at least 48 hours before your trip.
-It is also important to notify the airline that issued your ticket.
+You can communicate at Tel +54 11 3987 4150 (24 hours) or complete the booking form 48 hours in advance of your trip.
+It is important to also notify the airline that issued your ticket.

 Unaccompanied minors